-Cash flow statement is one of the most important statements investor should go through before he ever buys the stock of a company.
-In income statement, there’s an opportunity to flatten the profit for the year.
-But in cash flow statement it’s pretty tough to manipulate the numbers.
+The cash flow statement is one of the most important statements investors should go through before he ever buys the stock of a company.
+In the income statement, there’s an opportunity to flatten the profit for the year.
+But in the cash flow statement, it’s pretty tough to manipulate the numbers.

-There are two ways through which you can calculate the net cash flow of the organization – indirect method and direct method.
+There are two ways through which you can calculate the net cash flow of the organization – the indirect method and the direct method.

 Cash flow from operating activities

-First, we will calculate the cash flow operating activities from indirect method since this is the most preferred method for organization to calculate cash flow from operations.
+First, we will calculate the cash flow operating activities from the indirect method since this is the most preferred method for an organization to calculate cash flow from operations.

-In indirect method of cash flow analysis, following things should be kept in mind –
+In the indirect method of cash flow analysis, the following things should be kept in mind –

-- First you need to look at income statement and pick up “net income” to begin the computation.
+- First, you need to look at the income statement and pick up “net income” to begin the computation.

-- Next, if there’s any change in “non-current” assets, we should do the right adjustments.
+- Next, if there’s any change in “non-current” assets, we should make the right adjustments.

 Here’s an example to illustrate that –